srjustice/kubos/docs/services/comms-service.rst

   ground-ip = "192.168.8.1"
   satellite-ip = "192.168.8.2"

-Note that all provided fields are optional and will be filled in by default values if they are not formatted correctly or not provided.
+Note that all provided fields are optional and will be filled in by default values if they are formatted incorrectly or missing.